 1.6.2.
 Regular Season

 The regular season stage is the main stage of a competition.
-During this stage, players/teams compete for the highest placements to move on to the postseason (playoffs/finals).
+During this stage, players/teams compete for the highest leaderboard placement to move on to the postseason (playoffs/finals).

 1.6.3.
 Playoffs

-The playoff stage is a bracket competition among the highest-placed rosters/players from the regular season leaderboard.
+The playoff stage is a bracketed elimination competition among similarly seeded participants from the regular season leaderboard.
 The size of the playoff pool varies depending on the game being played and the number of active participants.

 1.6.4.
 Finals

 The Finals stage of the competition is the last match in the bracket.
-A separate match will be held to determine the third and fourth-place teams, these matches will be scheduled at the same time as the finals.
+In single-elimination brackets, a separate match will be held to determine the third and fourth-place teams.
+Third-place matches will be scheduled at the same time as the finals.

 1.7.
 Match Format